 Gatsby hates looking over at East Egg, as it represents old money, which he will never have.
 While he has a nice car and good money, he does not have old money as they do over in East Egg.

 Everything in the story at Jay Gatsby’s life in West Egg was about his mansion, wealth, and even his Rolls Royce, the car that he was most proud of.
 The way Gatsby lived in West Egg was something a man could only dream of.
 Prioritizing wealth over family might have cost him true love, but he found happiness in West Egg by hosting elaborate events in his mansion.

-Nick Carraway uses “owl eyes” to show the readers how illustrious Gatsby is, having books on his bookshelf that look good but aren’t even real.
-Gatsby didn’t care much for books but wanted to show the world that he was a self-made man of wealth with a fancy car and a nice house.
+Nick Carraway uses “owl eyes” to appreciate how Gatsby keeps real books on his bookshelves, unlike other new-money people.
+It was also Gatsby’s way of showing to the world that he was a self-made man of wealth with a fancy car and a nice house.

 Growing up in rural North Dakota set the tone for Gatsby’s aspirations in life.
 Over time, Gatsby recognized that he wanted to be something more than how he grew up, James Gatz changes his name to Jay Gatsby after meeting Dan Cody and seeing a whole new life that could be available to him.

-Gatsby was never proud of serving in World War I, instead wanting to chase more lucrative work.
-In fact, Cody left money to Gatsby, but Jay Gatsby was never actually able to inherit the money after Cody died due to legal technicalities.
+Gatsby was proud of serving in World War I but also wanted to chase more lucrative work.
+Cody left money to Gatsby, but Jay Gatsby never received any after Cody died due to legal technicalities.

 At Little Girl Bay, James Gatz turned himself into the man of Jay Gatsby and started out on his new life.
 Over time, Gatz became a fixture in the past and Gatsby became a well-known man in society.